tferracina/ArDCA-Python/writeup.typ

 where $angle.l dot angle.r_cal(M) = 1/M sum_(m=1)^M dot^m$ denotes the empirical average.
 The first variable, $i=1$, is unconditioned, therefore the coupling equation is $J equiv 0$
 and the equation for the field is the profile model also used in bmDCA, $h_1(a) = log f_1(a) + "const"$.

 Unlike bmDCA, the equations do not enforce exact matching between model marginals and empirical frequencies.
 The ability to reproduce the frequencies is thus a good proxy for the generative properties of the model, on top of the fitting quality of current parameters.
 In practice, the parameters are updated using gradient descent on the likelihood.
-As we are able to take the expectations directly over the MSA, not needed MCMC, the gradients are exact.
+These gradients are exact as we can take the expectations directly over the MSA.
 For regularization, arDCA makes use of $ell_2$ penalties, with different strengths depending on whether the task is generating sequences or just contact prediction.
 It was noted that small regularization values improved the generative quality while larger were beneficial for contact prediction.

 === Key Contributions

-Unlike bmDCA, expectations are taken directly over the data rather than approximated by MCMC producing exact gradients that will speed up training.
-This makes ArDCA a lightweight alternative that performs at a similar, or better, accuracy than previous iterations, but at a substantially lower computational cost (a factor between $10^2$ and $10^3$) @Trinquier2021.
-In addition, this method allows for the computation of exact sequence probabilities, a process crucial crucial in homology detection.
+arDCA represents a major advance over previous DCA methods by enabling exact gradient computations from the data.
+This eliminates the need for costly MCMC sampling, leading to training speeds that are two to three orders of magnitude faster while maintaining, or even improving, predictive accuracy@Trinquier2021.
+The resulting model is therefore lightweight and computationally scalable, making it feasible to apply to large protein families, although DeepSequence prevailed in prediction accuracy of these families.

+A second key contribution is that arDCA allows for the exact calculation of sequence probabilities, a task intractable for previous models.
+In bmDCA, only unnormalized sequence weights could be computed, with the partition function requiring expensive thermodynamic integration.
+By contrast, each conditional probability in arDCA is normalized locally.
+This reduces the computational burden from summing over $q^L$ possible sequences to only $L$ sums over q residue states.
+This efficiency enables direct sequence-level comparisons across models, which is especially valuable for applications such as homology detection, protein family classification, and model-based sequence evaluation.

 = Implementation and Exploration
 The original ArDCA model was developed in Julia, a high-performance numerical and scientific computing language.
 Julia's strengths lie in just-in-time (JIT) compilation, seamless handling of linear algebra, and built-in support for parallelism, making it well-suited for implementing large-scale statistical models.
 In contrast, the re-implementation was carried out in Python, a widely adopted language for machine learning and data science.
 While Python itself is generally slower due to its interpreted nature, performance-critical operations are offloaded to highly optimized libraries (e.g., NumPy, SciPy, PyTorch), which use underlying C/C++ or Fortran code.